The importance of a budget

-Preparing (and sticking to) a budget is an essential component of responsible money management.
-Whether you just have a few bills, or you’re responsible for paying all of your household expenses, understanding how much money you have and knowing where your money is spent is the first step toward achieving financial independence.
+Preparing—and sticking to—a budget is essential for responsible money management.
+Whether you just have a few bills, or you're responsible for paying all of your household expenses, understanding how much money you have and knowing where your money is spent is the first step toward achieving financial stability.

 You wouldn't build a house without a blueprint.
 Think of your budget as a blueprint for your financial well-being.
 Your budget is the foundation for good financial habits that will help you avoid the problems and pitfalls that will probably arise without a structured plan.

-If you are very fortunate, after you’ve adding up your expenses and subtracted the sum from your monthly take-home pay – you’ll have some money left over.
+If you're very fortunate, after you've added up your expenses and subtracted the sum from your monthly take-home pay—you'll have some money left over.
 Good news!
 This is money that you can begin to save or invest.

-If you’re like many people however, you’ll begin to understand why you can never quite make ends meet.
-Don’t despair!
-Before you can solve a problem you first need to recognize it, and that is precisely what you’ve done in making your budget.
+If you're like many people, however, you'll begin to understand why you can never quite make ends meet.
+Don't despair!
+Before you can solve a problem, you first need to recognize it, and that's precisely what you've done in making your budget.
 Now you need to begin strategizing about how you can get your financial situation on the right track.

 If you have more than one credit card payment a month, consider consolidating them into one monthly payment.
 (Be sure you close the old accounts though!)
 Struggling under student loan debt?
 Contact your lender to see if you qualify for loan consolidation or another repayment option.